ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 In driver code, understanding that parameters are copies helps you avoid dangerous assumptions:

-* If you change the parameter variable itself (like reassigning a pointer), the caller won’t see that change.
+* If you change the parameter variable itself (like reassigning a pointer), the caller won't see that change.
-* If you change the object the pointer refers to, the caller and possibly the rest of the kernel will see the change, so you must be sure it’s safe.
+* If you change the object the pointer refers to, the caller and possibly the rest of the kernel will see the change, so you must be sure it's safe.
 * Passing large structures by value creates full copies on the stack; passing pointers shares the same data.

 This distinction is vital for writing predictable, race-free kernel code.

 ### Common Beginner Mistakes

-When working with parameters in C, especially in FreeBSD kernel code, beginners often get caught in subtle traps that stem from not fully grasping the “copy” rule.
+When working with parameters in C, especially in FreeBSD kernel code, beginners often get caught in subtle traps that stem from not fully grasping the "copy" rule.

-Let’s look at some of the most common:
+Let's look at some of the most common:

 1. **Passing a structure by value instead of a pointer**:
 You expect changes to update the original, but they only update your local copy.
-Example: passing a struct ifreq by value and wondering why the interface isn’t reconfigured.
+Example: passing a struct ifreq by value and wondering why the interface isn't reconfigured.
 2. **Forgetting that a pointer grants write access**:
 Passing `struct mydev *` gives the callee full ability to change the device state.
 Without proper locking, this can corrupt kernel data.
 3. **Confusing a pointer copy with copying data**:
-Reassigning the pointer parameter (`ptr = NULL;`) doesn’t affect the caller’s pointer.
+Reassigning the pointer parameter (`ptr = NULL;`) doesn't affect the caller's pointer.
 Modifying the pointed-to object (`ptr->field = 42;`) does affect the caller.
 4. **Copying large structures by value in kernel space** This wastes CPU time and risks overflowing the limited kernel stack.